 What to do when you are a researcher and can’t find enough reliable resources in your language?
-A team of astronomers took the matter in their own hands and built an online directory of astronomical definitions using the Tooltip Glossary WordPress plugin.
+Find out what one team of astronomers did.

 Avivah Yamani is an astronomy communicator from Indonesia.
 Along with colleagues, she built an eLearning website in Indonesian in 2007, aiming to introduce the subject to a wider audience and raise science awareness.

 The platform provides articles on astronomy, including the latest findings, basic science and infographics, as well as hands-on activities.

 While working on it, they faced one linguistic challenge over and over: “As we wrote those articles we encountered many astronomical terminologies in English that needed translation, and not only a literal one.
 We have to explain the concept so it can be easy to understand by the public,” says Avivah.

 They noticed that, in Indonesia, websites and publications used and explained the same astronomical concepts multiple times, without a clear standard.